 How to help take control of your career

-Lost, stuck, bored and unhappy – these are some of the most common words I hear from coaching clients who aren’t yet where they want to be in their career.
+Lost, stuck, bored and unhappy – these are some of the most common words I hear from advising clients who aren’t yet where they want to be in their career.
 They know they want something more, something better, but they don’t always know what that is or how to get there.

 Taking control of your career is about intentionally moving in the direction of your goals.
 Sometimes work is just about survival – paying the bills, taking care of your family and putting food on the table.
 Responsibilities and life circumstances can have a way of taking us down career paths that we never consciously chose.
 But whether you fell into a line of work or simply did what was necessary to survive, it’s never too late to create your own path.